energyLS/aldehyde/README.md

        .../aldehyde/pypsa-earth-sec % conda env create -f pypsa-earth/envs/environment.yaml
    ```

 5. For running the optimization one has to install the solver.
-We can recommend the open source HiGHs solver which installation manual is given [here](https://github.com/PyPSA/PyPSA/blob/633669d3f940ea256fb0a2313c7a499cbe0122a5/pypsa/linopt.py#L608-L632).
+We can recommend the open source HiGHs solver, see more details on solvers in the documentation of [PyPSA-Earth](https://pypsa-earth.readthedocs.io/en/latest/)